The Pre-Loved Condition of Our Vintage Timepieces

 Fratello: Understanding The Mechanical Chronograph – A Watchmaker Explains

 HODINKEE: In-Depth Twelve Mistakes New Watch Guys Make, And How To Avoid Them

 DCVW Social Media: We regularly post our new (old) vintage watches, and watch articles - vintage and otherwise sartorial - that catch our eye!

 All of our shipments are shipped within the United States, free of charge, via trackable United States Postal Service (USPS) Priority mail, included in the purchase price.
 We pack our watches carefully to ensure proper cushioning during shipment.
 International shipments cost a flat $34.99 for USPS Priority Mail, which includes tracking and insurance.

 USPS shipping takes approximately 2-4 business days to reach domestic continental U.S. addresses, and 14-21 business days for international orders.
 However, the latter can take longer depending on a country’s customs policies.

 DCVW is amenable to insuring international orders and/or using other mail services - such as DHL, FedEx, or UPS - but these tend to be considerably more expensive and we like to keep shipping costs reasonable (but reliable!) for our international customers.
-Please note, you must inform us before shipping if you wish insurance - we do not normally insure our international packages.

 Import duties, taxes and charges are not included in the item price or shipping charges - all of these are the buyer’s responsibility.
 Thus, please check with your country’s customs office to determine what these additional costs will be.
 Input and duty charges (if any) are normally collected by the delivering freight (shipping) company or when you pick the item up – do not confuse them for additional shipping charges.
 These are not additional shipping charges.
 These are customs/duties/tax charges that do not go to DC Vintage Watches.